PowerBuddy for Data Analysis Help

 1. Type a natural language question in the Enter a question text box and either press enter or click Generate.

-The user query is rewritten by AI and displayed below the text box.
 You can also start by selecting a question from the list of Sample questions on Data dashboard.
 The results appear below this chat area.

-2. To make updates or further refine your data, ask follow-up questions by entering them into the same text box.
+3. To make updates or further refine your data, ask follow-up questions by entering them into the same text box.
 The rephrased AI query includes the entire context from your previous questions.

 4. Click Download data to save a copy of the results.